chaoticgd/ripped_apart/docs/modding_tools.md

 ## rebuildtoc

-Installs mods.
-Currently supports the .rcmod format.
+Installs mods from the command line.
+Currently supports the .stage and .rcmod formats.

 Command line usage: